mrdoob/three.js/threejs/lessons/threejs-post-processing-3dlut.md

 Title: Three.js Post Processing 3DLUT
 Description: How to implement a 3DLUT Post Process in THREE.js
+Category: solutions
+TOC: Applying a LUT File for effects

 In the last article we went over [post processing](threejs-post-processing.html).
 On of the common ways to post process is called a LUT or 3DLUT.
 LUT stands for LookUp Table.
 A 3DLUT is therefore a 3 dimensional look up table.